tvandinther/knit/README.md

 ## Notes

 ### KCL Plugins
-KCL plugins only work within KCL VMs where they are explicitly imported.
+knit uses KCL plugins.
+These plugins only work within KCL VMs where they are explicitly imported.
 This is done within the `knit render` command which uses the KCL sdk to instantiate a KCL interpreter with the custom plugins.
 This means that you will encounter errors if using `kcl run` on files which use the custom plugin functions.